Value Objects & Entities in TypeScript: Building Blocks That Can't Break

 if (a.ok && b.ok) { expect(a.value.equals(b.value)).toBe(false); } });});Iteration 3: Equality (Green)

-This is what I mean when I say TDD is about design, not catching bugs.
+This is what I mean when I say TDD is design work.
+The tests come along for the ride.

 Building More Value Objects